nextflow-io/nextflow/docs/executor/kubernetes.rst

 .. tip:: It is also possible to mount multiple volumes using the ``pod`` directive, setting such as ``k8s.pod = [ [volumeClaim: "other-pvc", mountPath: "/other" ]]``

 Pod settings
 ============

 The process :ref:`process-pod` directive allows the definition of pods specific settings, such as environment variables, secrets and config maps when using the :ref:`k8s-executor` executor.
 See the :ref:`process-pod` directive for more details.

 Limitation
 ==========

 .. note::
-  The ``kuberun`` command does not allow the execution of local Nextflow scripts and it's has been designed to provide a shortcut to simple pipeline deployment into a Kubernetes cluster.
+  The ``kuberun`` command does not allow the execution of local Nextflow scripts and it has been designed to provide a shortcut to simple pipeline deployment into a Kubernetes cluster.

   For stable pipeline deployment, Nextflow needs to be executed as a pod as mentioned in the `Running in a pod`_ section.
   In alternative take in consideration a managed provisioning service such as `Nextflow Tower <https://tower.nf>`_.

 Advanced configuration
 ======================

-Read :ref:`Kubernetes configuration<config-k8s>` and :ref:`executor <k8s-executor>` sections to learn more
-about advanced configuration options.
+Read :ref:`Kubernetes configuration<config-k8s>` section to learn more about advanced configuration options.